0xRace/multiplayergame/memory-bank/implementation-plan.md

 - Test: Push any change to a feature branch and verify the CI workflow runs and all checks pass.

 **Step 2: Scaffold Client with Vite**
-- Use Vite’s TypeScript template to create a `client/` directory.
+- Use Vite's TypeScript template to create a `client/` directory.
 - Install dependencies defined in the tech stack.
 - Test: Start the development server and open the app in a browser; confirm a blank canvas page loads without console errors.